Kotlin/kotlin-spec/docs/src/md/kotlin.core/expressions.md

 Default arguments not specified in the call are all evaluated **after** all provided arguments, in the order of their appearance in function declaration.
 Afterwards, the function itself is invoked.

-> Note: this means default argument expressions are reevaluated on every function call expression.
+> Note: this means default argument expressions which are used (i.e., for which the call-site does not provide explicit arguments) are reevaluated at every such call-site.
+> Default argument expressions which are not used (i.e., for which the call-site provides explicit arguments) are **not** evaluated at such call-sites.

 > Examples: we use a notation similar to the [control-flow section][Control- and data-flow analysis] to illustrate the evaluation order.
 >